waku-org/specs/standards/core/store.md

 Within the store query protocol, the [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) keys and values MUST be represented in a `WakuMessageKeyValue` message.

-- MUST contain the deterministic `message_hash` as the key.
+This message MUST contain the deterministic `message_hash` as the key.
-- it MAY contain the full [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) and associated pubsub topic as the value in the `message` and `pubsub_topic` fields, depending on the use case as set out below.
+It MAY contain the full [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) and associated pubsub topic as the value in the `message` and `pubsub_topic` fields, depending on the use case as set out below.